NRL Women's Premiership

-The Telstra NRL Women's Premiership (NRLW) is Australia's national rugby league competition for female players.
-The first season of the league began in September 2018 with four teams.
+The NRL Women's Premiership (NRLW) also known as the Telstra NRL Women's Premiership due to sponsorship is a rugby league competition in Australasia for female players.
 The league is run by the National Rugby League (NRL) and is contested by a subset of clubs from that competition.
+Currently, the league contains clubs from New South Wales, Queensland, the Australian Capital Territory and New Zealand.

-The current premiers are the Newcastle Knights.
+The current Premiers are the Brisbane Broncos.

 History

-In 2016, the Cronulla-Sutherland Sharks and St. George Illawarra Dragons contested a Women's Nine's match, which served as a curtain-raiser to the NRL match between the Sharks and Sydney Roosters, at Southern Cross Group Stadium.
+In 2016, the Cronulla Sharks and St. George Illawarra Dragons contested a Women's Nine's match, which served as a curtain-raiser to the NRL match between the Sharks and Sydney Roosters, at Southern Cross Group Stadium.
 The Sharks won the match 16–12.

-In March 2017, the Cronulla-Sutherland Sharks played another Women's Nine's match, this time defeating the Canberra Raiders by 28–10.
+In March 2017, the Cronulla Sharks played another Women's Nine's match, this time defeating the Canberra Raiders by 28–10.

 2017 – 2020: Establishment

 On 6 December 2017, shortly after the conclusion of the 2017 Women's Rugby League World Cup, which concluded with the Jillaroos defeating the New Zealand Ferns by 23–16 in the final, it was announced by the National Rugby League that the inaugural NRL Women's season would operate in a round-robin format, and be held in August 2018, towards the back end of the men's season, with some matches to be played as curtain-raisers to NRL finals matches.
-The Grand Final, which will be contested between the top two teams at the end of the round robin stage, will be played on the same day as the men's Grand Final.
-It was also announced that a stand-alone State of Origin match would also be contested in the representative weekend, in June.
+The Grand Final, would be contested between the top two teams at the end of the round robin stage, and be played on the same day as the men's Grand Final.
+It was also announced that a stand-alone State of Origin match would also be contested during the representative weekend, in June.

-The Newcastle Knights, St. George Illawarra Dragons, Brisbane Broncos, New Zealand Warriors, Sydney Roosters, South Sydney Rabbitohs and Cronulla-Sutherland Sharks all declared their interest in applying for a licence to participate in the inaugural NRL Women's competition.
-Other clubs, such as the Melbourne Storm, Manly Warringah Sea Eagles, Gold Coast Titans, North Queensland Cowboys, Canberra Raiders, Wests Tigers, Parramatta Eels, Penrith Panthers and Canterbury-Bankstown Bulldogs, all decided to delay bidding until at least the next season, citing money and time constraints.
+The Newcastle Knights, St. George Illawarra Dragons, Brisbane Broncos, New Zealand Warriors, Sydney Roosters, South Sydney Rabbitohs and Cronulla Sharks all declared their interest in applying for a licence to participate in the inaugural NRL Women's competition.
+Other clubs, such as the Melbourne Storm, Manly Sea Eagles, Gold Coast Titans, North Queensland Cowboys, Canberra Raiders, Wests Tigers, Parramatta Eels, Penrith Panthers and Canterbury Bulldogs, all decided to delay bidding, citing money and time constraints.

-On 27 March 2018, the National Rugby League announced that the Brisbane Broncos, New Zealand Warriors, St. George Illawarra Dragons and Sydney Roosters had won bids to participate in the inaugural NRL Women's competition, to commence in September 2018.
+On 27 March 2018, the National Rugby League announced that the Brisbane Broncos, New Zealand Warriors, St. George Illawarra Dragons and Sydney Roosters had won bids to participate in the inaugural NRL Women's competition, commencing in September 2018.

+The Brisbane Broncos were the most dominant team in the opening three seasons winning all three minor premierships and all three premierships.